NCLlamas/moneromine-wiki/README.md

 # moneromine-wiki
 A Wiki covering all things Monero, Pools, &amp; Mining

+##Contributing
+Please always work from and submit pull requests to the Dev branch!

 ## Project Overview
 This project is scaffolded using a combination of Bootstrap, JQuery, and Alpine.js.